Session 3 - Module A: Advanced Orchestration Patterns¶

 import logging

-enables complex state management, while PostgresSaver
+enables complex state management for data lineage tracking, while PostgresSaver

-provides enterprise-grade persistence for workflow checkpoints.
+provides enterprise-grade persistence for data pipeline checkpoints and recovery.

-Advanced State Schema Design
+Advanced State Schema Design¶

 class AdvancedWorkflowState(TypedDict):

-"""State schema for complex parallel workflows"""
+"""State schema for complex parallel data processing workflows"""

 # Core workflow data